College Baseball Programs and Scholarships

 NOTE: In order to be eligible to play at the NCAA Division I or II level, you must register with the NCAA Eligibility Center.
 The NCAA recommends starting this after your sophomore year of high school.

-There are 365 NCAA DIII programs across the country.
-There are more opportunities to play college baseball at the DIII level than any other level of four year schools.
-DIII programs are not able to offer athletic scholarships but are able to put together financial aid packages that rival the partial athletic scholarships at other levels.
-With limited recruiting budgets and without the appeal of baseball scholarships many D3 programs have a difficult time finding qualified recruits.
-For these coaches online profiles and video to help them overcome their limited recruiting budgets.
-Along with contacting coaches on your own, having your profile online allows a coach to evaluate you without having to take expensive flights and road trips.
+There are approximately 387 NCAA Division III programs across the country.
+There are more opportunities to play college baseball at the Division III level than any other level made up of four-year institutions.
+Division III programs are not able to offer athletic scholarships but can put together attractive financial aid packages that rival the partial athletic scholarships at other levels.
+Division III programs usually have limited recruiting budgets and rely on student-athletes reaching out to them to express their interest with video footage to be evaluated.

 NAIA Baseball Scholarships

-There are 205 NAIA baseball programs with each program being allowed to offer up to 12 scholarships per team.
-There are more scholarships available per team at this division level than any other college division.
-Generally scholarships are divided up between multiple players.
-Because of the large number of scholarship available many players choose to play at the NAIA level where they can get the best scholarship packages.
+There are approximately 184 NAIA baseball programs with each program being allowed to offer up to (12) scholarships per team.
+With this scholarship number, NAIA programs are allowed to offer more athletic scholarships than any other level with four-year schools.
+While scholarships are often divided up into partial scholarships amongst many players on the roster, many high-level players will choose to play at the NAIA level to obtain a better athletic scholarship package.